Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 # How that work ?
 Every shaders are stored in the dedicated folders

-Shaders are stored in `Shader` folder

-You can see the renders in `Shader-ball-scene` and `Shader-simulation-exercise` folder

-`Shader-stress-test` are usefull if you want to test in different situation.
-Download Duf files and go test it !
+`Shader` Shaders .dsa files + icon
+`Shader-ball-scene` Render of ball scene to see how the shader look `Shader-simulation-exercise` Example render of one shader in many situation (no rules) `Shader-stress-test` Test scene to figure out if your shader work in every situations

 If you don't know how github work look at this beginning article https://guides.github.com/activities/hello-world/ or `ask me` for help

 **Have fun**  :smiley:

 Rules :
-- Don't post what's not yours (duh) but you can post shaders or renders if you have the direct autorisation of the creator and explain what we do here with the direct link to the project (https://github.com/Astuceman/hello-world)
+- Don't post what's not yours (duh) but you can post shaders or renders if you have the direct autorisation of the creator and explain what we do here with the direct link to the project (https://github.com/Astuceman/Daz-Iray-Shaders)
-- English is the default language (duh)</um>
+- English is the default language (duh)
+- Shader format is .DSA and not .DUF (.DUF cannot be read by an text editor)

-Planed :
+Planed in the future :
 - shaders with texture
 - material preset